 A number of people with this disorder also exhibit acrotomophilia, which is a strong sexual attraction to amputees.
 Considering this, along with the strong jealousy towards amputees and the complaints of not feeling “whole,” it seems that sufferers of BIID don’t want to lose a limb so much as they want to gain an amputation.

 Most amputee wannabes describe feelings of shame and unworthiness, and a keen awareness that their ambition to abandon perfectly healthy limbs is bizarre.
 People with this condition gain little help from psychiatric or psychological therapy, and any treatment merely helps to control the desire rather than to abolish it.
 It is not a well understood disorder, and there is no known effective treatment aside from giving them the subject the amputation they desire.

 A surgeon in Scotland named Robert Smith has amputated the legs of two otherwise healthy people who were suffering from BIID, but after some negative publicity the procedure was effectively banned by the National Health Service in the UK.
-But if nearly all sufferers of Body Integrity Identity Disorder are left feeling much happier and more "complete" after the removal of a limb, and there is no other effective treatment, is it necessarily a bad thing to allow them what they desire?
+But if nearly all sufferers of Body Integrity Identity Disorder report feeling much happier and more “complete” after the removal of a limb, and there is no other effective treatment, is it necessarily a bad thing to allow them what they desire?